Incremental Learning in Deep Convolutional Neural Networks Using Partial Network Sharing: Incremental Learning

 In this work, we developed an efficient training methodology that can cover aforementioned criteria.
 Let us comprehend the concept with a simple example.
-Assume that a base network is trained with four classes, $C_{1}-C_{4}$, and all training data of those four classes are discarded after training.
-Next, sample data for two more classes ($C_{5},C_{6}$) arrive and the network needs to accommodate them while keeping knowledge of the initial four classes.
-Hence, the network capacity has to be increased and the network has to be retrained with only the new data (of $C_{5}$ and $C_{6}$) in an efficient way so that the updated network can classify all six classes, $C_{1}-C_{6}$.
-Then again, if more data for new classes become available, the network again will have to grow in a similar way to be able to learn new classes without forgetting old classes.
+Assume that a base network is trained with four classes of task 0 ($C_{1}-C_{4}$), and all training data of those four classes are discarded after training.
+Next, sample data for task 1 with two classes (($C_{5},C_{6}$)) arrive and the network needs to accommodate them while keeping knowledge of the initial four classes.
+Hence, the network capacity has to be increased and the network has to be retrained with only the new data of task 1 (of $C_{5}$ and $C_{6}$) in an efficient way so that the updated network can classify both task's classes ($C_{1}-C_{6}$).
+If the tasks are classified separately, then it is a task specific classification.
+On the other hand, when they are classified together, then it is called combined classification.
+We will primarily focus on the task specific scenario while also considering the combined classification.
 Figure \ref{fig1} shows the overview of the incremental learning model we use.